Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card Review

 Some points that you may like include:

-- Even more rewards if you're a Bank of America customer - If you have a business checking account with Bank of America and if you qualify for Preferred Rewards for Business, you could earn up to 75% more cash back on your purchases, which would be an unlimited 2.62% cash back.
+• Even more rewards if you have a Bank of America business checking account – if you join Preferred Rewards for Business for no fee and qualify for Preferred Rewards for Business Platinum Honors tier, you can earn up to an unlimited 2.62% cash back on all purchases.

-- 0% introductory APR offer - Enjoy introductory 0% APR on new purchases made with the card for the first 9 billing cycles.
+• 0% introductory APR offer – Enjoy introductory 0% APR on new purchases made with the card for the first intro_apr_duration.
 Then regular RegAPR applies.

 CardName vs. CardName